 For a Warm Standby URS, statistics are not requested from Stat Server and no statistics are kept in the backup URS memory.
 After the failover of the standby server is completed, URS then starts requesting statistics from Stat Server for the potential routing of interactions to targets.
 This is a limitation that only becomes apparent in a scenario in which the wait time set in routing rules or the Select Target object in a strategy is zero and the backup URS has just completed failover and begins routing interactions.
 In this case, interactions are default routed by the new primary URS.
-Default routing targets.
+Default routing ceases after URS receives the necessary statistics for all of its potential routing targets.
 These statistics are immediately available to the new primary URS once failover is complete.